kitao/pyxel/README.md

 ### Submitting an Issue

-Use the [issue tracker](https://github.com/kitao/pyxel/issues) to submit bug reports and feature/enhancement requests.
-Before submitting a new issue, search the issue tracker to ensure that there is no similar open issue.
+Use the [Issue Tracker](https://github.com/kitao/pyxel/issues) to submit bug reports and feature/enhancement requests.
+Before submitting a new issue, ensure that there is no similar open issue.

-### Operation Check
+### Manual Testing

-Those who check the operation and use [Issue Tracker](https://github.com/kitao/pyxel/issues) to report problems or make suggestions for improvement are welcome!
+Anyone manually testing the code and reporting bugs or suggestions for enhancements in the [Issue Tracker](https://github.com/kitao/pyxel/issues) are very welcome!

 ### Submitting a Pull Request

 Patches/fixes are accepted in form of pull requests (PRs).
-Make sure the issue the pull request addresses is open in the issue tracker.
+Make sure the issue the pull request addresses is open in the Issue Tracker.

-Submitted pull request is deemed to have agreed to publish under [MIT license](LICENSE).
+Submitted pull request is deemed to have agreed to publish under [MIT License](LICENSE).

 ## Other Information